LEADING OFF: Major League Baseball nears 20,000 players

 COUNT ’EM!

-Major League Baseball is full of huge numbers — 4,256 hits by Pete Rose, 511 wins for Cy Young, the 2,632 straight games by Cal Ripken Jr.
+Major League Baseball is full of huge numbers — 4,256 hits by Pete Rose, 511 wins for Cy Young, 2,632 consecutive games played by Cal Ripken Jr.

 Real soon, the sport will reach a big, round number: 20,000 total players.